IB Global Politics IA - IB Examiner Advice Included

-Before we dive deeper, it would help you refer to this IB DP Global Politics document published by the IB.
-This document will clear things up and assist you even if you're starting from scratch.
+Before we dive deeper, refer to this IB DP Global Politics document published by the IB.
+This document will clear things up and assist you even starting from scratch.

 It makes sense to begin at the very basics.
 When we talk about the IB DP Global Politics course, the unifying theme of- People, Power, and Politics comes to mind.
 The IB states the nature of this course to be dynamic, one that "draws on a variety of disciplines in the social sciences and humanities, reflecting the complex nature of many contemporary political issues."

 That means that students are encouraged to engage in dialogue, discussion, and debate to broaden their understanding of varying viewpoints in the political context.
 This is done by incorporating case studies and contemporary examples, fostering active and personal learning.

 For SL and HL students, the four compulsory core units included in the syllabus are:

 - Power, sovereignty, and international relations

 - Peace and conflict.

 The Engagement Activity - IB Global Politics IA - is based on a political issue of personal interest, complemented with research, and is submitted by both SL and HL students for their Internal Assessment.
 While this report makes for 25% of the overall grade for SL students, its weightage is 20% for HL students.

 Skip to our IB Global Politics IA subsection to dive headfirst into the same.